opendocsg/slw-judgments-backfill/2015_SGCA_44/report.md

 **Introduction**

-1       This was an appeal against the decision of the High Court judge (“the Judge”) reported as _Fairmacs Shipping & Transport Services Pte Ltd v Harikutai Engineering Pte Ltd and another_ [2015] 1 SLR 904 (“the GD”).
+1       This was an appeal against the decision of the High Court judge (“the Judge”) reported as _Fairmacs Shipping & Transport Services Pte Ltd v Harikutai Engineering Pte Ltd and another_ <span class="citation">[2015] 1 SLR 904</span> (“the GD”).
 The case concerned a shipment of river sand that never made its way to the intended buyer, Fairmacs Shipping & Transport Services Pte Ltd (“the Respondent”).
 The matter first went before the Assistant Registrar (“the AR”) who assessed damages at US$62,950 with interest at 5.33% from the date of the Writ of Summons.
 The Respondent appealed.
 After hearing parties, the Judge allowed the appeal, assessing damages at US$141,226 (with the same order as to interest).
 Marco Polo Shipping Company Pte Ltd (“the Appellant”), the second defendant at the time, appealed to this court.

 2       Parties appeared before us on 8 July 2015.
 After hearing their submissions, we allowed the appeal and restored the AR’s award, issuing the following brief grounds (which are elaborated upon in this judgment):